web-illinois/ilw-hero/README.md

 The default text should include a header (h1, h2, h3) and possibly a button list.
 The buttons may be styled separately.
 Alternatively, you can choose a paragraph tag with a title class -- this will style it like the header but allow you to not have a specific header information for accessibility.

+You can use a p tag with the class 'title' instead of a heading tag if you want to mimic a heading but not have it show up in the accessibility tree.

 Attributes include:
 * theme: the theme/background of the content.
 Options are blue, orange, gray, blue-gradient, orange-gradient
 * width: whether or not this is contained in the parent (default) or if it will expand to full width (full).
 Auto will not work in this case.